 sprinkle over hot or cold cereals

 add to smoothies or baked goods

 once the product is opened, store the pouch in the fridge

 freeze the product to extend its shelf life

 Why use this product?

-About 41% of the flax seed is oil.
-More than 70% of the fat in flax is the healthful polyunsaturates.
-In fact, a unique feature of flax is the high ratio of alpha-linolenic acid (an essential omega-3 fatty acid) to linoleic acid (an essential omega-6 fatty acid) ratio.
+Fats – More than 70 per cent of fat in flax is of the healthful polyunsaturated type.
+In fact, a unique feature of flax is the high ratio of alpha-linolenic acid (ALA), an omega-3 fatty acid to linoleic acid (LA), an omega-6 fatty acids.

-Nutritionists consider these two polyunsaturated fatty acids as essential because the body cannot make them from any other substances.
-Thus, they must be eaten as part of the diet.
+Nutritionists consider these two polyunsaturated fatty acids as essential because the body cannot manufacture them from any other substances.
+That means they must be eaten as part of the diet.

 Cholesterol can be reduced by adding flax to the diet.
 Research also suggests that ALA (alpha-linolenic acid) offers protective effects against both coronary heart disease and stroke.
 Omega-3s have been shown to also protect against hypertension, and inflammatory and autoimmune disorders.
-Omega-3s have slowed or altered the growth of tumour cells, changed biomarkers, and cell structure in breast cancer.
-Long-term studies of flax effects on breast cancer are underway.
+Studies have shown that omega-3s may change growth of tumour cells, biomarkers, and structure of the cells in relation to breast cancer.
+Long-term studies of flax effects on breast cancer are now underway.